Mela User Guide

 Glide

-A Pitch Processor module that glides the Pitch signal to the new value on a note-on event.
+The Glide module glides the output Pitch signal toward the input Pitch on a note-on event.

 Mode